The relatively universal cover of the natural embedding of the long root geometry for the group $\mathrm{SL}(n+1,\mathbb{K})$: Module extensions and projective embeddings

-\begin{theorem} Suppose that the extension $U = W\cdot V$ is both $1$-non-split and $1$-universal.
+\begin{theorem} Let $U = W\cdot V$ be a central extension of a rigid $G$-module $V$.
+Suppose that $U$ is both $1$-non-split and $1$-universal.
 Then all non-split $1$-extensions of $V$ are central and $H^1(V^*,G)\cong W^*$. \end{theorem} \begin{proof} As $U$ is $1$-universal, every non-split $1$-extension of $V$ can be obtained (up to isomorphisms) by factorizing $U$ over a hyperplane of $W$.
 Since $U$ is central by assumption, all non-split $1$-extensions of $V$ are central and, since $U$ is also $1$-non-split, $U/H$ is a non-split $1$-extension of $V$ for every hyperplane $H$ of $W$.
 Moreover, by Lemma \ref{nuovo1} no two distinct hyperplanes of $W$ give rise to isomorphic $1$-extensions of $V$.
 It follows that the hyperplanes of $W$ bijectively correspond to the isomorphism classes of the non-split $1$-extensions of $V$.
 By Corollary \ref{cor link}, the hyperplanes of $W$ bijectively correspond to the points of $\PG(H^1(V^*,G))$.

 We still must show that the above bijection between the set of hyperplanes of $W$ and the set of points of $\PG(H^1(V^*,G))$ is induced by an isomorphism from $W^*$ to $H^1(V^*,G)$.
 The isomorphism we look for is provided by equation \eqref{alphaX}, where for every $\alpha\in W^*\setminus\{0\}$ a $1$-cocycle $\alpha_X\in Z^1(V^*,G)$ is defined which yields a $1$-extension of $V$ isomorphic to the extension obtained by factorizing $U$ over the kernel of $\alpha$.
 Since the hyperplanes of $W$ correspond to the points of $\PG(H^1(V^*,G))$, we are sure that $\alpha_X$ is not a coboundary.
 Replacing $\alpha$ with $k\alpha$ for a scalar $k\in \KK\setminus\{0\}$ amounts to replace $\alpha_X$ with $k\alpha_X$, hence the class $[\alpha_X]\in H^1(V^*,G)$ with $k[\alpha_X]$.
-(Note also that, If the $1$-extension defined by $\alpha_X$ is realized on $\KK\times V$ as implicitly assumed in Corollary \ref{cor link}, when we replace $\alpha_X$ with $k\alpha_X$ we apply a semi-rigid automorphism to that extension.)
+(Note also that, if the $1$-extension defined by $\alpha_X$ is realized on $\KK\times V$ as implicitly assumed in Corollary \ref{cor link}, when we replace $\alpha_X$ with $k\alpha_X$ we apply a semi-rigid automorphism to that extension).
 Clearly, if $\alpha$ and $\beta$ are linear functionals in $W^*$ and $\gamma = \alpha+\beta$ then $\gamma_X = \alpha_X + \beta_X$. \end{proof}